isomerpages/gb-assist/pages/solutionrepo/solution286.md

 ---
-title: Carbonate HR Version 1.0- Package (Ultimate 50)
+title: Asset-info Based Cyber Defense service - ABCD Lite for 150 endpoints (for SMEs with 150 employees or more)
 permalink: /productivity-solutions-grant/solutionrepo/solution286
 ---

 #### Description

-Carbonate HR is a web and mobile application based HR management system that focuses on helping SME schedule their employees, track attendance and pay staff quickly.
+Solution which leverages asset information and behavioral analytics to identify, protect, detect and respond to cyberthreats.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Carbonate_Annex 3_CR_wef_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Desensitised_CENTURYLINK_20200076_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria